setiawansandi/Time-Series-Augmentation-with-SSA/readme.md

 - data: dataset directory.
 - **allSurr1D.py**: script to generate surrogate data from all the files in data dir.
 - **pltSSsur.py**: script to generate one surrogate data from one sample data.
+- **requirements.txt**: contains dependencies needed to run the project
 - **run_allSSurr1D.ipynb, run_pltSSsur.ipynb** : jupyter notebook to run the script.
 Generate surrogate from either all sample or one sample, plot graph, save synthesized data, and plot the output.

 ---